Canada Rocks!

-CANADA ROCKS! is a celebration of Canadian pop and rock songwriters, musicians and singers.
-It is a full-length production that was performed in the 2005 and 2006 season of the Charlottetown Festival, hosted by the Confederation Centre of the Arts in Charlottetown, Prince Edward Island.
+CANADA ROCKS!
+The Hits Musical Revue is a musical theatre show featuring Canadian pop and rock songwriters, musicians and singers.
+It is a full-length production that was staged at the Confederation Centre of the Arts as part of the 2005 and 2006 season of the Charlottetown Festival in Charlottetown, Prince Edward Island.

 The production featured Atlantic Canadian blues artist Matt Minglewood, former Rawlins Cross vocalist Joey Kitson and vocalist Terry Hatty.